mstream/nix-chad/README.md

 ### Intializing from a template

+Run from a directory of your choice:

 ```bash
 nix flake init --template github:mstream/nix-chad/main#default
 ```

 ### Tweaking

-Update any config entries to your liking.
+Update any config entries to your liking:

 ```nix
 # flake.nix